rtalexk/vpc_basic_public_private/README.md

 A subnet is a portion of your network (your VPC).

-In an on-premise architecture it is common to design subnets based on departments and functionalities (ie. finances, HR, marketing, each of them with its own subred).
+In an on-premise architecture it is common to design subnets based on departments and functionalities (ie. finances, HR, marketing, each of them with its own subnet).

 But in cloud it's used to design according to what should be public and what private.
 Backend services should be isolated from internet and only enable access from known sources.
 By doing this we keep our services secure from unintended access.